Claims Processing Update as of January 28, 2026

 - Provide proof demonstrating usage prior to the September 15, 2019 Petition Date of a qualifying prescribed opioid listed in Exhibit C to the TDP and also listed on Pages 9 and 10 of the Form (a “Qualifying Opioid”); and

 - Have timely filed an individual personal injury Proof of Claim for such Non-NAS PI Channeled Claim against one or more Debtors in the Chapter 11 Cases.
+If the Proof of Claim was filed before September 21, 2021, the PI Claims Administrator will consider the Proof of Claim timely for purposes of the Non-NAS PI TDP unless the Claim was Disallowed by the Bankruptcy Court.

-Additionally, each Holder of a Non-NAS PI Claim seeking an Award from the PI Trust must complete, sign, and submit the following documents so that they are received on or before July 28, 2025, at 11:59 p.m.
+Additionally, each Holder of a Non-NAS PI Claim seeking an Award from the PI Trust must complete, sign, and submit the following documents so that they were received on or before July 28, 2025, at 11:59 p.m.
 (Eastern Time) (the “PI Claims Deadline”):

 - The Non-NAS PI Claim Form;